Dionne006/osticket-prereqs/README.md

 <h2>Installation Steps</h2>
 <p></p>
-First you need to start off by creating a resource group within Microsoft Azure.
-I named the resource group FinalVPN and put my region as East US.
+First, you need to start by creating a resource group within Microsoft Azure.
+I named the resource group 'FinalVPN' and set the region to 'East US'
 <p></p>

 <img width="384" height="699" alt="image" src="https://github.com/user-attachments/assets/3dc4a303-d103-4767-a695-c004c2d51b31" />

-Next you will have to create a virtual machine within Microsoft Azure.
-Be sure to use the same resource group name and region that you just created within this virtual machine.
+Next, you will need to create a virtual machine within Microsoft Azure.
+Be sure to use the same resource group name and region that you just created for this virtual machine.
 <p></p>
 <p>